Operation Jungle: Phases

 The operation evolved into a number of phases.
 The first transport of agents occurred in May 1949, with six agents boarding the boat at Kiel.
 The vessel was manned by Klose and a German crew.
 The British officers on board, Lieutenant Commanders Harvey-Jones and Shaw, handed over the command of the boat to Swedish officers in Simrishamn, Southern Sweden.
 The German crew then proceeded via the cover of Öland Island, then east to Palanga, north of Klaipėda, arriving around 10:30pm.
 Within 300m of shore the six agents disembarked in a rubber dingy and made their way to shore.
 The boat returned to Gosport, picking up the British officers at Simrishamn and refueling at Borkum.

-Following the success of the initial operation, MI6 followed up with several more improvised landings via rubber dingy.
+Following the success of the initial operation, MI6 followed up with several more improvised landings via rubber dinghy.
 Two agents were landed at Ventspils on 1 November 1949; three agents landed south of Ventspils on April 12, 1950 and two agents in December at Palanga.

 In late 1950, British Naval Intelligence and MI6 created a more permanent organisation with Klose hiring a crew of 14 sailors and basing the boat at Hamburg-Finkenwerder.
 The "British Baltic Fishery Protection Service" was thus invented as a credible cover story given the harassment of West German fishermen by the Soviets.
 The operation evolved with a secondary task of visual and electronic reconnaissance of the Baltic coast from Saaremaa in Estonia to Rügen in East Germany.
 For this purpose the boat was re-fitted with additional fuel tanks for extended range and an extensive antenna suite and American equipment for COMINT and ELINT.
 During this phase, four landings were performed between 1951 and 1952 with 16 agents inserted and five agents retrieved.

 In August 1952, a second E-boat was put into service as a refuelling and supply vessel and consort for the SIGINT operations, under the command of Lieutenant E. G. Müller, a former executive officer who served under Klose during World War II.
 Eight Polish agents were inserted during this period using sea-borne balloons.